For the Purrbabies

 Budgeting for a cat or dog can cost anywhere from $50 to $200 or more every month, depending on breed, size, and care requirements.

 When budgeting for a new pet, the main consideration is where you’ll get your newest family member.
-Think about what exams, vaccines, and medications that are typically included.
+For example, adopting a pet from the shelter is almost always less expensive than a breeder because a lot of their preliminary medical expenses are included in the adoption price, such as vaccines and spay/neuter surgery.
 Know what is included in your fee to determine how much to save.

 For those who aren’t comfortable with the expense of a cat or dog, fish make excellent companions and may require only a small and inexpensive freshwater aquarium.
 For those who have their heart set on something furry, guinea pigs and rabbits are also typically affordable choices.